Alucardinho/Paulinho-Smith-Site/readme.md

-Olá, esse projeto foif feito como parte do estudo em HTML e CSS feito na alura.
+Olá, esse projeto foif feito como parte do estudo em HTML e CSS.

+Hello, this project was made as part of HTML and CSS study.